Complete Guide to an Online Forensic Science Degree

 Regardless of which postsecondary institution you decide is best for you, it's important to choose one that has been accredited.
 Accredited schools undergo a series of in-depth evaluations to demonstrate that their curricula, faculty members, and student resources meet established academic standards.
 In addition to selecting an accredited school or program, it's also wise to look for programs that offer hands-on training and the latest technological equipment.
 Both of these factors will help give students experience that employers are looking for.

-The Council for Higher Education Accreditation recognizes several institutional accrediting agencies, as well as a specialized accrediting agency for forensic science programs: the American Academy of Forensic Sciences (AAFS).
+The Council for Higher Education Accreditation recognizes several institutional accrediting agencies, as well as a specialized accrediting agency for forensic science programs: the Forensic Science Education Programs Accreditation Commission (FEPAC).
 Students can verify a school or program's accreditation through the individual school's website or through the website of the accrediting board.
 The United States Department of Education also maintains a public database of all accredited postsecondary programs.